speedcell4/aku/README.md

     aku.run()
 ```

-* argument `a` is annotated with `List[int]`, thus every `--a` appends one item at the end of existing list
+* Argument `a` is annotated with `List[int]`, thus every `--a` appends one item at the end of the existing list
-* homogenous tuple holds arbitrary number of elements with the same type, while heterogeneous tuple holds specialized number of elements with specialized type
+* Homogenous tuple holds an arbitrary number of elements with the same type, while heterogeneous tuple holds a specialized number of elements with a specialized type
-* literal arguments can be assigned value from the specified ones
+* Literal arguments can be assigned value from the specified ones

 ```shell script
 ~  python examples/baz.py --help